June 30th, 2026 - July 12th, 2026

 Meals: Welcome Dinner

-Day 2: Hanoi to the Northern Highlands, Wednesday, July 1st, 2026
+Day 2: Old Quarters, Modern History & Local Markets, Wednesday, July 1st, 2026

 Daily Summary:

-Day 3: Hmong Valley Experience, Thursday, July 2nd, 2026
+Day 3: Ethnology, Origins & Cultural Heritage, Thursday, July 2nd, 2026

-We attend a traditional water-puppet performance, a long-standing art form that originated in Northern Vietnam and uses water, music, and carved wooden puppets to depict scenes of rural life and folklore.
 Dinner is at a plant-based Buddhist restaurant in Hanoi known for its peaceful setting and creative interpretation of traditional Vietnamese dishes.
-After dinner, we head back to the hotel for an overnight stay
+After dinner, we head back to the hotel for an overnight stay.

 Daily Summary: